Lex Luthor (Smallville): Arrowverse

 Michael Rosenbaum was approached by Warner Bros. and the Arrowverse television series' producers to reprise his role as Lex in the crossover "Crisis on Infinite Earths", but he declined, instead gaining a small mention as the President.
-However, his character makes a cameo in the background of the comic book tie-in Crisis on Infinite Earths Giant along with other iterations of Lex Luthor including those from the other Superman-related media and adaptations such as the iteration based on the portrayal by Gene Hackman (with this Luthor remarks that the Earth-38 iteration reminds him of his nephew Lenny, a character from the film Superman IV: The Quest for Peace), due to it is centering on Jon Cryer's Lex and Tyler Hoechlin's Superman from the television series Supergirl.
+His character, however, makes a cameo in the background of the comic book tie-in Crisis on Infinite Earths Giant along with other iterations of Lex Luthor including those from the other Superman-related media and adaptations such as the iteration based on the portrayal by Gene Hackman (with this Luthor remarking that the Earth-38 iteration reminds him of his nephew Lenny, a character from the film Superman IV: The Quest for Peace portrayed by Jon Cryer), due to it is centering on Cryer's Lex and Tyler Hoechlin's Superman from the television series Supergirl.
 It is revealed that Lex has formed "The Council of Luthors" with his parallel universe counterparts after contacting them during Smallville: Season Eleven, with him being identified as 167 after his Earth's designation, for schemes to eliminate Supermen from the multiverse so that they may conquer it without their enemies' interferences, and established an orbiting satellite base above Earth-99 (where its Superman was killed by Batman).
 The formation of the council has also led to the Supermen to form their own alliance to counter them, though it is not revealed of whether Clark had joined them prior to him giving up his powers for his family.
-Lex, like other members, despises the Luthor from Earth-38 (Cryer) and wants to kill him, especially after the Earth-38 variant proposes that they manipulate Supermen to fight the Anti-Monitor, despite of the Earth-38 Luthor arguing that some of the Kryptonians likely would die fighting the interdimensional entity.
+Lex, like other members, despises the Luthor from Earth-38 (Cryer) and wants to kill him, especially after the Earth-38 variant proposes that they manipulate Supermen to fight the Anti-Monitor, despite the Earth-38 Luthor arguing that some of the Kryptonians likely would die fighting the interdimensional entity.
 As a member of the council, he now has his own Lexorian warsuit similar to the Earth-38's Luthor's, a kryptonite-powered exoskeleton provided by them for his fights against his own Superman.